udacity/CarND-Extended-Kalman-Filter-Project/ide_profiles/xcode/README.md

 ![Breakpoint](images/breakpoint.png)

-6. Click "Run" on the top left.
+6. Click ▶ on the top left.
 After these steps you should find your program stopped under debugger.

 ![Breakpoint](images/at_breakpoint.png)